budak7273/ARCahoot/protocol.md

 Possible messages from server:

-- `your_uuid`: UUID string : Gen a new UUID and send it to user
+- `your_uuid`: {uuid: UUID string, name: random name}  : Gen a new UUID and send it to user
 - `question_info`: answers string array, question text string : Get current quiz question
 - `roomkey`: current room key string : tell the client what roomkeys there are
 - `reconnect_me_confirm` : UUID string to use : reconnection was accepted, keep using your old UUID (in this message)